- Understanding differences

 Accepting these limitations, LG and Pseudoflow can generate multiple scenarios, although they are still guided and constrained by the first boundaries obtained, which could easily lead to non-optimal results.
 At this point, calculations start to take into account the discounted cash flow, capacity constraints, and all disregarded assumptions to define the pit limit previously.
 Thus, all the variables (mine capacity, mining sequence, stockpiling, etc.) within the traditional methods are treated as input parameters at the pre-defined boundaries.

-Direct Block Scheduling (DBS), the algorithm used by MiningMath, allows you to improve your decision-making process and reduce time to analyze results, since it considers a wide range of additional constraints during the optimization process (Figure 2).
+MiningMath's algorithm built upon Direct Block Scheduling (DBS) is the only one able to simultaneously consider all periods and constraints.
+This allows you to improve your decision-making process and reduce time to analyze results, since it considers a wide range of additional constraints during the optimization process (Figure 2).

 Our software allows you to build Decision Trees, which enable a broader view of your project and a deeper understanding of the impacts of each variable.
 This is all possible because MiningMath works with a global optimization which simultaneously regards all variables, instead of using a step-wise approach.